Double electron capture: Rarity

-Double electron capture can be accompanied by the excitation of the daughter nucleus.
-Its de-excitation, in turn, is accompanied by an emission of photons with energies of hundreds of keV.

 Modes with positron emission

 If the mass difference between the mother and daughter atoms is more than two masses of an electron (1.022 MeV), the energy released in the process is enough to allow another mode of decay, called electron capture with positron emission.
 It occurs along with double electron capture, their branching ratio depending on nuclear properties.

 When the mass difference is more than four electron masses (2.044 MeV), the third mode, called double positron decay, is allowed.
-Only six naturally occurring nuclides can decay via these three modes simultaneously.
+Only six naturally occurring nuclides (78Kr, 96Ru, 106Cd, 124Xe, 130Ba, and 136Ce) plus the non-primordial 148Gd and 154Dy are energetically allowed to decay by any of these three modes.

 Neutrinoless double electron capture

 The above-described process with the capture of two electrons and emission of two neutrinos (two-neutrino double electron capture) is allowed by the Standard Model of particle physics: No conservation laws (including lepton number conservation) are violated.
-However, if the lepton number is not conserved, or the neutrino is its own antiparticle, another kind of process can occur: the so-called neutrinoless double electron capture.
-In this case, two electrons are captured by nucleus, but neutrinos are not emitted.
-The energy released in this process is carried away by an internal bremsstrahlung gamma quantum.
+However, if the lepton number is not conserved, or equivalently the neutrino is its own antiparticle, a process with no neutrino emission can occur, as with ordinary double beta decay.
+This is neutrinoless double electron capture, which, from conservation of energy, would require the emission of a gamma photon simultaneously.
+That and further restrictions make the simple process most unlikely, and the electron capture with positron emission should dominate for the neutrinoless mode (if it occurs).